Skip to main content

 6. Disposal

-Generation of solid waste is a result of natural, human and animal activities.
-Knowledge of generation of solid waste is important in the planning, designing and operation of solid waste management system.
+The generation of solid waste is a result of natural, human, and animal activities.
+Knowledge of the generation of solid waste is important in the planning, designing, and operation of solid waste management systems.
 Generation has two aspects: One is the quality of solid waste and the other is the quantity of solid waste.
-Quality includes the sources, types and typical composition of solid waste along with its properties whereas the quantity represents the generation rates and total quantities and volumes of waste generated.
+Quality includes the sources, types, and typical composition of solid waste along with its properties whereas the quantity represents the generation rates and total quantities and volumes of waste generated.

 Waste Handling